Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 ## Windows Registry

-Ccliner è un tool per cancellare tutto il registro.
+Ccliner is a tool for deleting the entire registry.

-- **Overview**: Every action on Windows modifies a value in a registry hive.
+Every action on Windows modifies a value in a registry hive.
  > Example: A damaged registry file might result in the error "Cannot find the filesystem."

-- **Key Features**:
+**Key Features**:

 - Each key modification updates a timestamp (last accessed time).
         > Note: `Regedit` does not display this field.
 - Registry files cannot be modified directly, even with maximum privileges, as they are in use by the system.
         > Interaction with `Regedit` is mediated by the `System` user, which has write permissions.

 ### System Hives